turanct/EndlessList/README.md

 ### 3. License

-Gunpowder is licensed under the *MIT License*
+EndlessList is licensed under the *MIT License*